Last updated on August 25th, 2022

 The first option is to roll your dough in a log, wrap well in plastic wrap and freeze the entire log.
 On the day you want to make them, remove the cookie log from the freezer and use a sharp knife to cut 1/4″ slices.
 Let the slices sit on a cookie sheet for about 30 minutes and then bake following the recipe’s instructions.

-The second option is to cut them in slices before you freeze them.
+The second option is to cut them into slices before you freeze them.
 Just lay the slices out on a cookie sheet and flash freeze them for about 30 minutes.
 Once they’re frozen, you can transfer the slices to a freezer bag to store.
-This method lets you just pull out 2 or 3 slices at a time if you don’t want to bake the whole batch at a time.
+This method lets you just pull out 2 or 3 slices if you don’t want to bake the whole batch at a time.